jiayou-ai/jiayou-ai/legal/terms-of-use.md

       ***   Hearty gift for every encourage to +bot

 ### 1. Accounts

 1.1 Account Creation.
 In order to use certain features of the app, you are encouraged to register for an account (collectively “Account”) and provide certain information about yourself as prompted by the sign up form.
 You represent and warrant that: (a) all required registration information you submit is truthful and accurate; (b) you will maintain the accuracy of such information.
 You may choose to delete your Account at any time, for any reason, by following the instructions shown in the app.
 We may suspend or permanently terminate your Account in accordance with Section 8.

 1.2 Account Responsibilities.
-You are responsible for maintaining the confidentiality of your Account login information and are fully responsible for all activities that relate to your active Account.
+You are highly responsible for maintaining the confidentiality of your Account login information and are fully responsible for all activities that relate to your active Account.
 We are immediately notified under your agreement of any unauthorized use, or suspected unauthorized access of your Account or any other breach of security built.
 We, are not by any means, cannot and will not be liable for any loss or damage arising from your failure to comply with the above requirements.

 ### 2. Access to the App